 As a result, you may decide to buy the business or pay more when, if you knew the whole truth, you would have walked away or made a lower offer.
 Depending on how far the truth is from the image portrayed by the seller, you could suffer a huge financial loss because of the seller’s deception.

-Fortunately, there are protections under the Australian Consumer Law which makes it illegal for any person in trade or commerce to engage in conduct that misleads or deceives, or is likely to mislead or deceive.
+Fortunately, there are protections under the Australian Consumer Law which makes it illegal for any person in trade or commerce to engage in conduct that misleads or deceives or is likely to mislead or deceive.
 It doesn’t matter whether the person intended to mislead or deceive – only whether the overall impression created by that person’s conduct is false or inaccurate.

 If you have purchased a business, and later found out that you were misled as to a material fact that may have impacted upon your decision to buy the business, or meant that you would not have paid as much for it, you may have a claim against the seller for misleading or deceptive conduct.
-There are several remedies available to you if you have suffered as a result of the misleading or deceptive conduct of another, including:
+There are several remedies available to you if you have suffered because of the misleading or deceptive conduct of another, including:

 If you believe you may have been the victim of misleading or deceptive conduct during the purchase of a business, you should seek legal advice as soon as possible.
-There may be urgent steps that can be taken to limit your loss (particularly if the sale is not yet final).
+Getting advice early can assist in resolving the business dispute quickly and cost-effectively before the sale proceeds disappear.